 Red Earth: See below Terra Rossa,

-Rotliegend (es): Conspicuously red colored rock strata, which are derived from the geological period of the Rotliegend in which they were formed.
-The red coloration is caused by finely distributed hematite scales (red ironstone) and refers to the deposition in hot climates.
-Rotliegendes is an old miner's expression.
+Rotliegend (es): Conspicuously red colored rock strata derived from the geological period of the Rotliegend in which they were formed.
+The red coloration is caused by finely divided hematite scales (red ironstone) and refers to the deposition in hot climates.
+Rotliegendes is an old miner expression.
 The soil is made of calcareous clay, siltstone and sandstone.
 He has only a limited water storage capacity, but has a good ventilation.
 The rooting of the deeper rock is difficult.
-The term is particularly in the German cultivation areas palatinate and Rheinhessen for the there occurring vineyard soils common.
+The term is particularly in the German cultivation areas palatinate and Rheinhessen common for the vineyard soils occurring there.
 These come in the form of red slate especially in the "red slope" within the as Rhine front designated area before.

-Slate: Pressed sedimentary rock that has been formed under the influence of high pressure from clay and mud deposits in the deep sea and has formed from more or less horizontally deposited sediment layers.
+Slate: Pressed sedimentary rock that has been formed under the influence of high pressure from clay and sludge deposits in the deep sea and has formed from more or less horizontally deposited sediment layers.
 That's why you can easily break slate into slabs.
-Geologically, it is a group of metamorphic rocks such as amphibole schist, glaucous shard (blue-schist), garnet-shale and slate.
-As a dark rock slate has an excellent heat storage capacity and is therefore ideally suited for viticulture, especially in cooler climatic areas.
+Geologically, it is a group of metamorphic rocks such as amphibole schist, glaucous shank (blue-schist), garnet-shale and slate.
+As a dark rock slate has an excellent heat storage capacity and is therefore ideally suited for viticulture, especially in cooler climates.
 There is weathering to different clay minerals.
-This mineral-rich soil type occurs, for example, in many German growing areas and is ideal for the Riesling suitable.
+This mineral-rich type of soil occurs, for example, in many German growing areas and is ideal for the Riesling suitable.
 The slate soil gives light, elegant and racy wines.
 See also above at Phyllit.

 Silt : See below at Silt.

-Gravel: Scree deposits in the form of stones of varying sizes, which are mostly caused by weathering of rocks.
+Gravel: Debris deposits in the form of stones of different sizes, mostly caused by weathering of rocks.
 In part, such deposits were also transported by glaciers, rivers and landslides and gradually rounded off.
-Round gravel is referred to as gravel, smaller edged stones as grit and larger edged stones as rubble.
+Round gravel is referred to as gravel, smaller edged stones as chippings and larger edged stones as rubble.